DanielYu2004/HTN-Backend-Challenge/README.md

  1. Ensure node/npm is installed
  2. Run  `npm install` to install all the required dependencies
- 3. Run  `npm run seed` to seed the database with the example data (this will clear and reseed the database each time)
+ 3. Run  `npm run seed` to seed the database with the example data (this will clear and reseed the database)
  4. Run `npm start`, and the app should be listening on port 3000

  ## Testing